alttch/eva3/doc/sfa/sfa_api_restful.rst

 Controller process will be exited and then (should be) restarted by watchdog.
 This allows to restart controller remotely.

+For MQTT API calls a small shutdown delay usually should be specified to let the core send the correct API response.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/sysapi/shutdown_core.rest
     :response: http-examples/sysapi/shutdown_core.resp-rest